 Chase Freedom® credit card

 Chase Freedom has been one of Chase’s most popular credit cards for years – and with good reason.
 Earn 5% cash back on up to $1,500 in bonus categories each quarter, and 1% on other purchases.
-As with the Slate card, transfer balances at 0% APR for the first 15 months of owning the card (regular variable APR of 16.74% – 25.49% after that).
-If you aren’t ready to transfer a balance yet, this card is a good choice, because you have 15 months, instead of two months, to take action.
-Just keep in mind you’ll pay a 5% balance transfer fee when you do and the earlier you transfer your balance, the longer you will have at the 0% introductory rate to avoid accruing interest.
+As with the Slate card, transfer balances at 0% APR for the first 15 months of owning the card (regular variable APR of 16.49% – 25.24% after that).
+Just keep in mind you’ll pay a 3% balance transfer fee ($5 minimum) on transfers completed within 60 days of account opening (5% fee, $5 minimum thereafter) and the earlier you transfer your balance, the longer you will have at the 0% introductory rate to avoid accruing interest.

 Chase Freedom Unlimited® credit card

 Chase Freedom Unlimited is another good card to carry if you intend to use the card for everyday purchases as well as for your balance transfer.
 But you won’t have to keep track of categories.
 Chase Freedom offers 1.5% cash back on all purchases.
-Chase Freedom Unlimited also has zero interest on balance transfers for the first 15 months (regular variable APR of 16.74% – 25.49% after that), and there’s no pressure to complete the transfer within 60 days to take advantage of the offer.
+Chase Freedom Unlimited also has zero interest introductory offer on balance transfers for the first 15 months (regular variable APR of 16.49% – 25.24% after that).
 The downside?
-You will pay a 5% balance transfer fee, so do the math to determine if this is the best card for you.
+You will pay a 3% intro balance transfer fee ($5 minimum) when you transfer a balance during the first 60 days, 5% balance transfer fee ($5 minimum) on future transfers, so do the math to determine if this is the best card for you.